-Each year, more than 5,000 family and group day care homes and 575 independent centers and sponsors of centers participate in the CACFP in Michigan.
-These facilities serve more than 9.7 million breakfasts, 11.4 million lunches, 16 million snacks, and 5.5 million suppers per year to children and adults in day-care centers, afterschool at-risk programs, and family day-care homes.
+Each year, more than 5,000 family and group adult and childcare homes, and 575 independent centers and sponsors of centers participate in the CACFP in Michigan.
+These facilities serve more than 9.7 million breakfasts, 11.4 million lunches, 16 million snacks, and 5.5 million suppers per year to children and adults in care centers, afterschool at-risk programs, and family care homes.

 CACFP provides federal funds to non-residential child and adult care facilities to serve nutritious meals and snacks.
-CACFP plays a vital role in improving the quality of day care by making it affordable for many families.
-The program's goal is to improve and maintain the health and nutritional status of participants in care while promoting the development of good-eating habits.
+CACFP plays a vital role in improving the quality of care by making it affordable for many families.
+The program's goal is to improve and maintain the health and nutritional status of participants in care, while promoting the development of good-eating habits.

-Eligible day care facilities include:
+Eligible child and adult care facilities include:

-- Licensed child care centers
+- Licensed childcare centers

-- Head Start Programs
+- Head Start programs

-- Great Start to Readiness Program
+- Great Start to Readiness Programs (GSRP)

 - Public and Non-Public Schools

 - After-school care programs

 - Emergency shelters providing residential and food services to homeless children

-- Family child care homes, including relative-care providers
+- Family childcare homes, including relative-care providers

-- Some private, for-profit child care centers
+- Some private, for-profit childcare centers

 - Adult day service programs